 How to Perform Back Isometrics during Pregnancy:

 The picture below demonstrates how to perform this exercise in a supine (lying on your back) position.
 Now, if you already passed your first trimester, you want to avoid lying on your back for safety.
-The good news is that you can perform this exercise in sitting, side lying or even standing position.
+The good news is that you can perform this exercise in sitting, side-lying or even standing position.

 You want to hold this position for 3 to 5 seconds, depending on pain level, and relax.
 Repeat it for 10 to 15 times.

-The other thing I will say here the relief you get from back isometrics during pregnancy is not going to last for few days (depending on your activity level and body ergonomics of course).
+The other thing I will say here the relief you get from back isometrics during pregnancy is not going to last for a few days (depending on your activity level and body ergonomics of course).
 So it is a good idea to perform this twice or even three times a day.

-Breathing exercises are important at any stage of pregnancy and even during the labor.
-In reality, breathing exercise is important even during the stressful time, even after delivery.
+Breathing exercises are important at any stage of pregnancy and even during labor.
+In reality, breathing exercise is important even during a stressful time, even after delivery.
 It is a lifesaver when your toddler is throwing every utensil in the kitchen that you just cleaned (trust me those days will also come 🙂 )!!
 Contradictory, the breathing exercise for those stressful situations is going to be done differently than what we are going to describe in here.
 In addition, there are multiple approaches to breathing exercises during active labor, which we are not going to discuss here.
-I want to concentrate on daily exercises for nine months to keep a pregnant woman in a better health.
+I want to concentrate on daily exercises for nine months to keep a pregnant woman in better health.

-How to Perform Breathing Exercise when Pregnant:
+How to Perform Breathing Exercise during Pregnancy:

 If you are already performing a pregnancy yoga than you must also be doing breathing exercises called Pranayamas.
 This is a very relaxing and effective breathing exercise that you can perform.